Windows Netstat Command Tutorial with Examples To List Network Ports and Connections

 Foreign Addressis the remote IP address which is initiated a connection.
 Like Local address, IP address and the port number are delimited with the

 Statewill provide the current status of the given port.
 A port can be listening which means accepting connections or

 CLOSEDrecently closed etc. More details about the port or TCP states can be found below.

 As we know TCP protocol provides reliable data transfer between hosts.
 TCP implements sessions to provide this reliability.
 From start to end there are different states in a TCP session.
 Here the sequence and meaning of TCP states.

-LISTENINGmeans port is listening but do not have any connection with a remote host
+LISTENINGmeans the port is listening but do not have any connection with a remote host

-ESTABLISHEDthe connection established and communicating with remote host
+ESTABLISHEDthe connection established and communicating with the remote host

 TIME_WAITthe connection is in a wait situations